US STOCKS-Wall Street gathers steam as U.S. states prepare to reopen

 Although trillions of dollars in stimulus have helped the S&P 500 recover nearly 30% from March lows, analysts say growing economic damage may cap further gains, unless there is progress on treatments for the disease.
-"There will certainly be a tsunami of negative news that will come crashing down on markets and investors.
-That is consensus.
-We have that assumption baked in," said Art Hogan, chief market strategist at National Securities in New York.
+Economists expect U.S. first-quarter GDP to have contracted 4% as shutdowns crushed production, supply chains and consumer spending, sparking millions of layoffs.

-"What we don't know is what the world looks like on the other side of this, and how much of the potential economic damage will be mitigated by the historic policy response."
-With the Bank of Japan rolling out more stimulus on Monday, focus this week will be on the Federal Reserve's meeting ending on Wednesday, although expectations are low for more easing by the U.S. central bank.
+"Everyone's excited that we will reopen, and there's optimism around that but I would be a little concerned because what we really need is to return to normal for the markets to keep up with the optimism," said Julia Carlson, chief executive of Financial Freedom Wealth Management Group in Oregon.
+After the Bank of Japan rolled out more stimulus on Monday, focus this week will be on the Federal Reserve's meeting ending on Wednesday.

-About 173 companies in the S&P 500 are scheduled to report quarterly earnings this week, including Apple, Amazon.com, Microsoft and Boeing.
-Overall, analysts expect a decline of nearly 15% in first-quarter earnings of S&P 500 companies, with profits for the energy sector estimated to have slumped 68%.
+Humana Inc, Anthem Inc and Centene Corp traded flat to up 1% after the Supreme Court ruled in favor of health insurers seeking $12 billion under a program set up by the Obamacare law aimed at encouraging them to offer medical coverage to uninsured Americans.
+After a mixed bag of first-quarter earnings from the big U.S. banks and consumer discretionary firms, traders will turn to comments from Apple, Amazon.com, Microsoft and Boeing on their outlook for the year.

-"Earnings are in some ways like economic data coming in - abhorrent at the moment, and something that markets will try and look through when that's negative," said Edward Park, deputy chief investment officer at London-based firm Brooks Macdonald.
-"What really matters is - are we seeing progress in terms of new case growth, particularly in the United States, or what will easing of the lockdown look like, and which sectors will be involved."
+"Earnings are in some ways like economic data coming in - abhorrent at the moment, but something that markets will try and look through when that's negative," said Edward Park, deputy chief investment officer at London-based firm Brooks Macdonald.
+"What really matters is - are we seeing progress in terms of new case growth, or what will easing of the lockdown look like, and which sectors will be involved."

-Caterpillar Inc fell 1% as Morgan Stanley downgraded the heavy equipment maker to "underweight".
-Advancing issues outnumbered decliners by a 3.32-to-1 ratio on the NYSE and by a 4.24-to-1 ratio on the Nasdaq.

 ALSO READ